msyyn/msyyn/README.md

 [![DevTo](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white)](https://dev.to/msyyn)

 ## A few quick facts
+- 💻 Excel at [Liquid](https://shopify.github.io/liquid/), Javascript and LUA.
 - 📚 Learning about Svelte and serverless web applications.
-- 💻 Excel at writing [Liquid](https://shopify.github.io/liquid/), Javascript and LUA.
 - 🎨 Love good visuals and I am a creative person.
 - 🖥️ Windows + Linux.
 This is the way.